NateChoe1/mailserver/README.md

 Unfortunately, git doesn't allow you to create empty directories so that script just creates a few for your convenience.
 Then, set up the DNS records.
-Mine look like this, although yours will obviously have a differnt URL and IP address.
+Mine look like this, although yours will obviously have a different URL and IP address.

 ```
 natechoe.dev	A	3600	45.33.6.152